flatpickles/rad-tile/README.md

 ## short todo:

--   show delete selection (build): fade unselected shapes
--   better hover color treatment: borders in build, use "apply color" in render (and click to commit)
+-   better hover color treatment: "apply color" in render (and click to commit)
 -   "apply color" param (render): pick a color and apply it to selected shapes
 -   "randomize new color" param (build): boolean, either uses a random new color or the latest "apply color" for new shapes
 -   info overlay: click an (i) to learn about what rad tile is (intent, usage, attribution, etc)